Things To Do In Joshua Tree: 12 Things Not To Miss with Kids in this Desert National Park

 Visiting Joshua Tree National Park is an otherworldly experience: groves of twisted trees and giant boulders create enchanting settings so unique, you might think you have stepped into a fairy tale—or landed on an alien planet.
-Approximately a two-hour drive from Los Angeles, and a stone's throw from Palm Springs, this park is great for a family camping adventure or just a day hike, because it captures everyone’s imagination.
+Approximately a two-hour drive from Los Angeles and a stone's throw from Palm Springs, this park is great for a family camping adventure or just a day hike because it captures everyone’s imagination.
 Stroller-friendly trails make it a great option for little trekkers, as do several walks easy enough for young kids (or tired grown-ups) to maneuver.
-But teens and tweens who never tire will never run out of rocks and boulders to climb over.
+But teens and tweens who never tire won't run out of rocks and boulders to climb over.

 There are no shops or concessions inside the park, so it's important to pack all the food and water you need, and then some.
 Dry heat can make everyone thirstier than usual, so bring lots of water and fluids to keep the whole family hydrated.
 Hiking, climbing, and jumping make the kids hungrier, too, so it’s a good idea to stock up on lots of snacks.
 Sturdy shoes, a change of clothes, hats, sunscreen, wipes, and a first aid kit are essential, even if visiting for just a few hours.
 Have a baby or toddler?
 A backpack carrier is mandatory if you plan to get off the beaten path for any significant hiking.

-Admission to the park is $25 per car, is good for seven consecutive days, and includes the all-important map.
-There are three entrances to the park: the west entrance (near Joshua Tree Village) and the north entrance (in the town of Twentynine Palms) both located on the northern end of the park, and the south entrance near Cottonwood Village with the closest access to Highway I-10.
+Admission to the park is $30 per car, is good for seven consecutive days, and includes the all-important map.
+(You can purchase a vehicle pass online, to minimize contact when entering the park.)
+There are three entrances to the park: the west entrance (near Joshua Tree Village) and the north entrance (in the town of Twentynine Palms) both located on the northern end of the park and the south entrance near Cottonwood Village with the closest access to Highway I-10.
 If spending only one day, enter through the west entrance and exit through the south so you can drive the entire length of the park.

 The three visitor centers, located just outside the park, have modern toilets, water, and bookstores where you can get passes without waiting in line at the kiosks at the park entrance.
 Here, kids can pick up a Junior Ranger booklet about Joshua Tree and receive an official Junior Ranger badge upon studying and completing activities at the park.
 They can also get the memorable National Park Passport, which is just like a real passport but possibly more fun (plus easier to get and it never expires).
 Your junior rangers can collect cancellation stamps and commemorative stickers at every US national park they visit for the rest of their lives.

 Ready now?
 Grab those passports, pop a certain 80s album in the CD player, and venture into this spellbinding park.
-Here our top 12 must-do and must-see things in Joshua Tree.
 Happy trails!